gabada/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library built by Facebook, it is used for building user interfaces and front-end applications.
+The problem it tries to solve is how to deal with complex state without sacrificing performance with DOM operations/manipulation.
+One example is the to do list we built.
+React makes it possible to add an item to the todo list but ONLY render that item, instead of re-rendering the entire page or list and adding the new item in.
+React is highly scalable so when you have a site like Facebook only rendering the changes to the DOM help a lot with performance.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in React means to think in terms of components and where state should live.
+So you look at a page and separate it into components and decide which should be the parent, children, and grandchildren.

-- [ ] Describe state.
+- [X] Describe state.

+State is an object that determines how the component renders and behaves.
+State is  what allows us to create components that are dynamic and interactive.
+You can pass and change state between components.
+State can be changed and is usually changed by an action like clicking a button or typing into a form.

-- [ ] Describe props.
+- [X] Describe props.

+Props are short for properties.
+They are values that are passed to React components, they along with state determine how the component renders and behaves.
+They are equivalent to parameters in pure Javascript functions.
+They allow us to pass custom data to React components.
+Props are immutable (Can not be changed)

 ## Project Set Up